Airport security screening procedures will be significantly more stringent than before.

-- Aircraft security will be completing thorough sweeps of airport properties.
+- Aircraft security will be making thorough sweeps of airport properties.

 - Expect to see an increased presence of law enforcement personnel outside and inside the terminal building.

 - Proceed inside the terminal with your luggage.

 - Curbside check-in and off-airport checked baggage options may not be available.

 - E-ticket customers with luggage to check may proceed to the ticket counter.

 - Pack all electrical items in carry-on bags.

 - Declare all electrical items you have packed.